 Georgene McNeil, Dementia Behaviour Specialist and Practice Lead, Uniting NSW ACT.

-ACU and Uniting research proves that our program has a positive impact on dementia behaviors.
+Industry-first research conducted in conjunction with ACU and Uniting demonstrates our positive impact on dementia behaviours.

 Read more about how we help deliver COVID safe experiences.

 Use wireless, long-range headphones while resting, walking, one on one or in a group.

 Easy access to 1,000+ audio & visual experiences